kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Given 80+ men were happy to rape a man's sedated wife in France, and only got caught by accident, it seems more than likely something so similar in content could be true, with everyone complicit and keeping quiet.
 - Do we have to wait for it to happen again, and again, and again ...
 - Does anyone care they've been doing it so long they got bored and went for the kids and the babies?
+- On the second class, the switcheroos continued.
+- The trumpet teacher, [one of the second bunch of men I remember](../../crimes/protagonists/vidal-sastre.md#three-more) looked at me with that same grin I'd seen on him in Benijembla.
+- It was disturbing.
+- As I wrote this statement out, I noted that the grin reminded me of the 1989 pedophile grin.
+- I realize that the grin was due to the delight that I had been successfully brain-damaged and was mistaking numerous men as the same one man.
+- The scam of the century.

 ### His other classes